-Line up the horizontal line on the indicator with the nearest mark on the scale you want to use.
-Make a trim cut.
-When you return the carriage for a second cut, lower the carriage to the next mark on the scale.
-This mark shows where the blade should be positioned to cut a certain thickness of lumber, without having to measure on the inch scale.
+When you return the carriage for a second cut, you can lower the carriage to the next mark on the lumber thickness scale you chose, without having to measure on the inch scale.

 Example: You want to cut 1" (25 mm) (4/4) random width boards from a log.
 Position the blade for the first cut.
-Adjust the quarter scale so a 4/4 mark is aligned with the line on the indicator.
+Loosen the wing nut on the left end of the indicator.
+Move the indicator until one of the points is on the nearest 4/4 mark.
 Make a trim cut.
 Return the carriage for the second cut.
 Now, instead of having to measure down 1 1/8" (29 mm) on the inch scale, you can simply lower the blade so the indicator is aligned with the next 4/4 mark on the quarter scale.
 Turn the log 90 degrees and repeat.